-SAIZEN (somatropin) is indicated for the treatment of pediatric patients with growth failure due to inadequate secretion of endogenous growth hormone.
+SAIZEN (somatropin) is a recombinant human growth hormone indicated for the treatment of pediatric patients with growth failure due to inadequate secretion of endogenous growth hormone.

 SAIZEN is indicated for replacement of endogenous growth hormone in adults with growth hormone deficiency who meet either of the following two criteria: